Support Services

 4. The name and number of the school representative who can provide further information.

-A separate notice will be sent to staff and parents within two days of the end of winter and spring recess and within 10 days of the end of the school year which includes the date, location and product used for each pesticide application which required prior notification and each emergency application.
+If pesticides are used, a separate notice will be sent to staff and parents within two days of the end of winter and spring recess and within 10 days of the end of the school year.
+This notification will include the date, location and product used for each pesticide application that required prior notification and each emergency application.

 The Superintendent of Schools shall ensure the dissemination of this policy and conduct any training necessary to ensure that all staff are fully informed about pesticides and pest management.